VihariAndukuri/VihariAndukuri.github.io/books.md

 I enjoy reading books, mainly non-fiction and business biographies.
 Recently, I've also started delving into biographies of historical figures.

-Here are a list of books I would strongly recommend.
+Here are a list of books I would recommend.

  **iWoz**